 Maybe I just really liked the video and it calmed my blood pressure.
 Or maybe I was just reminiscing about my time in that fishing village.

-Now that I’ve confessed some of my crazy odd thoughts to you, I’d love for you to tell me yours.
+Now that I’ve confessed some of my crazy odd thoughts to you about unexplained connections, I’d love for you to tell me yours.
 Ever felt a connection to a person or a place you couldn’t explain?